lubianat/quali_phd/manuscript.md

 <!-- 1.4.1.
 The Human Cell Atlas project and its scope -->
 <!-- 1.4.1.1.
 Participants -->

-The advent of single-cell technologies has ignited the desire for a deep knowledge of cells, the building blocks of life [@wikidata:Q99418649].
-The Human Cell Atlas (HCA) project has been a major player in the cell knowledge ecosystem, running since 2017 to characterize every cell type in the human body [@wikidata:Q46368626].
+The Human Cell Atlas (HCA) project is, arguably, the biggest multinational biomedical project of the present time, running since 2017 to characterize every cell type in the human body [@wikidata:Q46368626].
 The HCA consortium gathers people from all over the world to tackle different parts of the project to have a diverse and equitable account of the cell type diversity. [@wikidata:Q100491106]
+It intends to "ultimately describe at least 10 billion cells, covering all tissues, organs, and systems" and, to achieve such bold goals, it commits to "to open membership, to the open and immediate data release with no restrictions, and to open-source code for all computational approaches". [@wikidata:Q46368626]

 <!-- - 1.4.1.2.
 Overview of main analytical techniques  -->
 Building a complete atlas of human cells comes with multiple challenges.
 The project includes the detection, in single cells, of RNA species (scRNA-Seq), chromatin accessibility (scATAC-Seq), and protein markers (primarily by CYTOF), as well as spatial information on cells with multiplexed _in situ_ hybridization (such as MERFISH) and imaging mass cytometry [@wikidata:Q46368626 ;@wikidata:Q104450645].
-Every lab inside the project will contribute with its expertise, providing samples representing human diversity.

-HCA is set to revolutionize the biomedical sciences by creating tools and standards for basic research, allowing better characterization of disease, and improving diagnostics and therapy.
+The HCA is set to revolutionize the biomedical sciences by creating tools and standards for basic research, allowing better characterization of disease, and improving diagnostics and therapy.
 Its products (data, information, knowledge and wisdom) need to be FAIR: findable, accessible, interoperable and reusable.
 Data stewardship and management are growing as core demands of the scientific community, ranging from data management plans [@wikidata:Q56524391] to specialized data personnel [@wikidata:Q56524391].